Khari Jones: Coaching career

 In 2009, Jones began his coaching career as the quarterbacks coach for the Hamilton Tiger-Cats under head coach Marcel Bellefeuille.
 In 2011, he was promoted to offensive coordinator and helped the team to an appearance in the East Final.

 On January 3, 2012, he was announced as part of the coaching staff for the Saskatchewan Roughriders as their quarterbacks coach.
 In 2013, he helped his team win the 101st Grey Cup.

 Jones was a top candidate to become the new offensive coordinator for the BC Lions in 2014.
 Jones officially became the offensive coordinator on December 23, 2013.

 On January 3, 2018, Jones was announced as the new offensive coordinator for the Montreal Alouettes for the 2018 CFL season.
 On June 8, 2019, less than a week before the start of the 2019 season, the Alouettes announced they had parted ways with Mike Sherman and promoted Jones to the role of head coach.
 Despite being thrust into the role six days before the start of the regular season, Jones and the Alouettes surpassed expectations and finished with a 10–8 record and in second place in the East Division.
 At the conclusion of the season, he was signed to a three-year contract extension to continue as the team's head coach and offensive coordinator.

 With the 2020 CFL season cancelled, Jones did not coach in 2020.
 In 2021, the team regressed and finished in third place in the East Division with a 7–7 record and lost the East Semi-Final.
 With the team starting the 2022 season with a 1–3 record, Jones was fired on July 6, 2022.

 On July 18, 2022, Jones was hired as a football operations consultant for the Hamilton Tiger-Cats.

 On December 3, 2022, Jones was named the offensive coordinator and assistant head coach for the Ottawa Redblacks.
+However, after the Redblacks struggled to a 4–14 record in 2023, Jones was fired on November 3, 2023.

+On January 15, 2025, Jones was hired as the quarterback coach of the UBC Thunderbirds football team.

 Head coaching record

 LivingWorks

 In 2006, Jones became the digital co-trainer of the LivingWorks SafeTALK suicide alertness course.
 Jones had just finished playing football and was working as a broadcaster in Calgary, and was also working as an actor when his agent approached him with the job of recording the videos.
 Jones explained that "It hit home for me because suicide, or attempted suicide, has been a part of my family, as it has been for a lot of people.
 So it was something that was near and dear for me, and it quickly become more than an acting job".
-In the years since they were first recorded, Khari’s videos have helped trainers present safeTALK to over 300,000 people in more than 20 countries and territories.
-We are deeply grateful to Khari and to the thousands of dedicated safeTALK trainers who partner with him to bring the training to life.
+In the years since they were first recorded, Khari's videos have helped trainers present safeTALK to over 300,000 people in more than 20 countries and territories.